junmeng6025/ro_labeling/README.md

     pip install -r requirements.txt
     ```
 - create folder `/data` in root path (as defined in default args), place the `.mat` recordings in `/data`.
+  - There is already one `.mat` recording provided in the folder to run demo

     > Place ONLY ONE `.mat` recording in the `/data` folder every time.
 <!--